AST: Adaptive, Seamless, and Training-Free Precise Speech Editing: Abstract

 \section{Abstract}

 Text-based speech editing aims to modify specific segments while preserving speaker identity and acoustic context.
-Existing methods rely on task-specific training, which incurs high data costs and struggles with temporal fidelity in unedited regions.
-Meanwhile, adapting Text-to-Speech (TTS) models often faces a trade-off between editing quality and consistency.
-To address these issues, we propose AST, an Adaptive, Seamless, and Training-free precise speech editing framework.
-Leveraging a pre-trained autoregressive TTS model, AST introduces Latent Recomposition to selectively stitch preserved source segments with newly synthesized targets.
-Furthermore, AST extends this latent manipulation to enable precise style editing for specific speech segments.
-To prevent artifacts at these edit boundaries, the framework incorporates Adaptive Weak Fact Guidance (AWFG).
-AWFG dynamically modulates a mel-space guidance signal, enforcing structural constraints only where necessary without disrupting the generative manifold.
-To fill the gap of publicly accessible benchmarks, we introduce LibriSpeech-Edit, a new and larger speech editing dataset.
-As existing metrics poorly evaluate temporal consistency in unedited regions, we propose Word-level Dynamic Time Warping (WDTW).
-Extensive experiments demonstrate that AST resolves the controllability-quality trade-off without extra training.
-Compared to the previous most temporally consistent baseline, AST improves consistency while reducing Word Error Rate by nearly 70\%.
-Moreover, applying AST to a foundation TTS model reduces WDTW by 27\%, achieving state-of-the-art speaker preservation and temporal fidelity.
+Current approaches generally involve either expensive task-specific training or adapting pre-trained Text-to-Speech (TTS) models.
+However, both paradigms face challenges: task-specific methods often degrade fidelity in unedited regions, whereas TTS adaptations struggle with a trade-off between editing naturalness and temporal fidelity.
+To address these issues, we propose AST, an Adaptive, Seamless, and Training-free speech editing framework.
+Built upon pre-trained TTS, AST leverages Latent Recomposition to stitch preserved source segments with synthesized targets, guaranteeing fidelity in unedited regions.
+To break the quality-controllability trade-off, we introduce Adaptive Weak Fact Guidance (AWFG), which modulates a mel-space signal to ensure seamless boundary transitions without disrupting the generative manifold.
+Furthermore, to address evaluation gaps in temporal fidelity, we propose a new benchmark suite: the LibriSpeech-Edit dataset and a novel metric, Word-level Dynamic Time Warping (WDTW).
+Extensive experiments demonstrate that AST consistently outperforms existing task-specific and fine-tuned speech editing methods across content accuracy, perceptual quality, speaker preservation, and temporal fidelity.
+Remarkably, AST achieves state-of-the-art zero-shot speech editing performance without any task-specific training or paired editing data, validating the effectiveness of latent recomposition and AWFG in bridging the quality–controllability trade-off.